IamVarma/AzureML-Playground/README.md

 # AzureML-Playground
-Sample scripts and demos for AzureML Service
+Sample scripts and demos for AzureML Services